Azure/azure-dev/cli/azd/docs/manual-pipeline-config.md

 - `git clone path-to-git-repo`: In this case, git will create a new folder with the content of the repository and with all the existing branches from the repository.
 It will also set a `git remote` (origin) to the source git repository.

-- `zip download`: From the repository website, we can download a zip file containing all the source code and extract it on any folder.
-On this case, there won't be a local git repository.
+- `zip download`: From the repository website, we can download a zip file containing all the source code and extract it to any folder.
+In this case, there won't be a local git repository.

 - `fork and clone`: Similar to `git clone`, but in this case, two `git remote` are created. `origin` will be pointing to the forked repository and typically `upstream` will be pointing to the original repository.